kae4ka/genshin-impact-research/README.md

 # genshin-impact-research
-A small research for Genshin Impact
+A small research on Genshin Impact